rockset/rockset-js/packages/client/README.md

 ### Configure Client - Region

-By default, our client connects to the us-west-2 server.
+By default, our client connects to the Oregon 1 server.
 To select another region, you will need to explicitly set this region.
 You can find a list of Rockset API servers and supported regions in the Rockset Docs [here](https://rockset.com/docs/rest-api).

 ```ts
 const rocksetClient = rockset(process.env.ROCKSET_APIKEY, "https://api.use1a1.rockset.com");